 Streamline your food packaging

 Wherever you can, buy food with better packaging, which you can recycle.
-You can check this on Giki, just scan and look for the green Better Packaging badge.
+You can also look out for the green Better Packaging badge.
 No packaging is usually best, but often very hard to find.
 Recyclable packaging, as minimal as possible comes next.
 Both these options will help reduce waste to landfill.

 Get arty with your wrapping paper